Bharath-Kumar-S/Basic-Webdriver.io-for-interviews/README.md

 * [Babel](https://babeljs.io/) - Javascript Nextgen compiler
 * [Git](https://github.com) - Version control

-## Versioning

-Github is used for versioning.
-But it is not yet uploaded to the remote origin.

 ## Authors

 * **Bharath Kumar S** - *Initial work* - [Automation](https://github.com/Bharath-Kumar-S)